cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ## Challenge

-Organisations taking on the development of enterprise architecture, implementation of data governance or regulatory compliance may opt for expensive specialised software and neglect tools such as Atlassian Confluence and Jira that they already have in place.
+Organizations taking on the development of enterprise architecture or implementation of data governance and regulatory compliance may opt for new and expensive specialized software that requires adoption, neglecting existing tools such as Atlassian Confluence and Jira that are already widely used.

 ## Taxonomies for Confluence

-Import [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/) controlled vocabularies, taxonomies and thesauri developed internally, by regulators or standards-setting organisations.
-Index Confluence pages and track alignment with capability models, data classifications, control taxonomies and other hierarchies without complex and expensive specialised tools.
+Taxonomies for Confluence add-on makes it faster to adapt Confluence to managing enterprise architecture, data governance, regulatory compliance, and risk management documentation.
+Users can set the page subject, insert references to related concepts into pages and blog posts and track the documentation coverage using controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies.

 ### Frequently asked questions

-See [Frequently Asked Questions](/taxonomies-for-confluence-faq) for questions about using existing controlled vocabularies, taxonomies and thesauri with Confluence, dealing with several user groups using different terms for the same concept, and implementing faceted classification.
+See [Frequently Asked Questions](/taxonomies-for-confluence-faq) for questions about using existing controlled vocabularies, such as corporate taxonomies, with Confluence, dealing with several user groups using different terms for the same concept, and implementing faceted classification of Confluence pages and blog posts.

 ### Getting started

-Start with the development or adoption of an existing controlled vocabulary - dictionary, taxonomy or thesaurus - using SKOS.
+Start with the development or adoption of existing controlled vocabularies - dictionaries, taxonomies or thesauri - using [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/).

-For example, when developing enterprise architecture you may start with building a common vocabulary of terms such as Business Capability and Business Service (here's [TOGAF 9.2 terms](https://github.com/cadmiumkitty/togaf-content-metamodel-ontology) as an inspiration) and developing a taxonomy of business capabilities of your organisation (here's an example of [Investment Management Capabilities](https://github.com/cadmiumkitty/imc-taxonomy)).
+For example, when developing an enterprise architecture, you may start with building a common vocabulary of terms such as Business Capability and Business Service (here's [TOGAF 9.2 terms](https://github.com/cadmiumkitty/togaf-content-metamodel-ontology) as an inspiration) and developing a taxonomy of business capabilities of your organization (here's an example of [Investment Management Capabilities](https://github.com/cadmiumkitty/imc-taxonomy)).
 Similarly, you can build taxonomies from regulatory rulebooks when working on compliance projects (here's [taxonomy derived from APRA CPG 235 - Managing Data Risk](https://github.com/cadmiumkitty/cpg235-taxonomy)).

 ### Import SKOS concept schemes

-Once Taxonomies for Confluence add-on is installed, new **Taxonomies** menu is added to the **Settings** page that is available to Confluence administrators.
+Once the Taxonomies for Confluence add-on is installed, new **Taxonomies** menu is added to the **Settings** page available to Confluence administrators.
 It lets you import developed or adopted SKOS taxonomies and use them with Confluence.

 Select **Taxonomies** to navigate to the taxonomies settings page.